robocup-junior/rcj-soccersim/docs/docs/how_to.md

 is created.
 We initialize some important variables there.
 The most important one is the `Robot` instance, which allows us to get access to the so called devices like motor (for controlling the speed) or receiver (for reading data from supervisor).
+**The name and the team of your robot** can be determined by calling `self.robot.getName()`.
+It will give you one of `{"B1", "B2", "B3", "Y1", "Y2", "Y3"}`.
+The first letter determines
+the team ("Blue", "Yellow"), while the second one is the robot's identifier.

 ```python
 def get_new_data(self):